 29. Host a family Olympics

 Get the whole family involved by enjoying modified versions of Olympic sports.
 Whether it’s a snow sledding race, coming up with a funny ice skating routine (with or without the ice), or just a competition to build the best snow creation, getting outside and having some fun will do the whole family good.

 Even young children can learn to do basic chores like helping with laundry, dishes, and vacuuming.
 This could be a good time to teach basic skills or more advanced ones like sewing on a button, ironing, or mopping.

 There’s no better time to get toys sanitized.
 Let the kids help make their toys germ-free.
 Some toys can be put in the dishwasher.
 You could use hot soapy water or disinfecting wipes.
 I like to wash my kids’ stuffed animals in my washing machine on hot and then let them air dry.

 Kids can help choose which toys they want to keep and which they are willing to donate.
+Check to see if your local donation place is accepting donations and set up an appointment for drop off, if possible.
 Even if you can’t drop off your donation right away, you can box up unwanted toys and have them ready to donate.